SRechenberger/grammata/README.md

 It can be seen as a partly extended partly constrained external representation of the internal machine language, to which it is compiled.

-This project, in particular, the virtual Machine, was part of the Bachelor Thesis "Das Grammateion - Monadische Implementierung einer virtuellen Maschine zur Ausführung einer polyparadigmatischen Programmiersprache"
+This project, in particular, the virtual Machine, was part of the bachelor thesis "Das Grammateion - Monadische Implementierung einer virtuellen Maschine zur Ausführung einer polyparadigmatischen Programmiersprache"
 ("The Grammateion - Monadic Implementation of a virtual machine for the execution of a polyparadigmatic programming language") by Sascha Rechenberger.